-A monthly injection of buprenorphine BUP-XR is more effective than placebo for treating opioid addiction, according to the results of a new study.
+A monthly injection of buprenorphine BUP-XR is more effective than a placebo for treating opioid addiction, according to the results of a new study.
 This formulation is the extended release version.

 A daily dose version of buprenorphine was approved by the FDA (US Food and Drug Administration) in 2002.
 It has been an effective treatment for opioid use disorder.
 Daily doses mean patients must commit to taking it each day; they may start to experience cravings for opioids once they get close to the end of the 24-hour cycle when they can take more medication.

-Medication Assisted Therapy for Opioid Addiction
+Medication Assisted Therapy and Treatment for Opioid Addiction

 Buprenorphine and methadone are both used in MAT (Medication Assisted Therapy) to treat opioid addiction.
 These medications are used in combination with behavioral counseling as part of a “whole patient” approach.
 The medications are used to control cravings and clients work with a counselor to develop new ways of thinking and responding to life stresses.